harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/replace.rst

 ======================  ==========  =======================================================
 Parameter               Type        Description
 ======================  ==========  =======================================================
-``oldVault``            Account     BTC Parachain account of the vault that is to be replaced.
+``oldVault``            Account     BTC Bridge account of the vault that is to be replaced.
 ``opentime``            u256        Block height of opening the request.
 ``amount``              ONEBTC      Amount of BTC / ONEBTC to be replaced.
 ``griefingCollateral``  ONE         Griefing protection collateral locked by ``oldVault``.